+Mastery is never an accident.
+You can win the lottery and become rich overnight, but no one has ever mastered their craft by chance.
 Whether we are talking about athletes, artists, or academics, the story is the same.
 If you want to fulfill your potential then you must practice a specific skill for a long time with remarkable consistency.
-Mastery is never an accident.

 - Paul Erdos, the fantastic mathematician, published over 1,500 papers before establishing himself as a thought leader.